Daniel Dutra da Silva: Biography

+He is the brother of Brazilian former tennis player Rogério Dutra Silva.

+Professional career

 In February 2009 he made his ATP debut at the 2009 Brasil Open in Costa do Sauipe as a qualifier.

+In 2022, he reached two Challengers semifinals in Santa Cruz and Vicenza.

 Ranked No. 215, he qualified for his second ATP singles main draw at the 2022 Generali Open Kitzbühel as a lucky loser where he lost to wildcard Filip Misolic.
+Subsequently, he reached a new career high singles ranking of No. 207 on 15 August 2022.